gomfunkel/node-mailchimp/README.md

 You can register the following events:

  * `error` This event is emitted when an error occured and receives one argument that contains the error message.
  * `authed` Emitted when the OAuth was completed successfully.
-Receives one argument which represents the API key that can be passed on to other API functionality.
+Receives one argument which represents the API key in custom object with metadata that can be passed on to other API functionality.

 Example: